SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Description

 Hajdu-Cheney syndrome is a rare disorder that can affect many parts of the body, particularly the bones.
-Loss of bone tissue from the hands and feet (acro-osteolysis) is a characteristic feature of the condition.
-The fingers and toes are short and broad, and they may become shorter over time as bone at the tips continues to break down.
+Bone loss from the tips of the fingers and toes (acroosteolysis) is a characteristic feature of the condition.
+The fingers and toes may appear short and rounded, and they may become shorter over time as the bone continues to break down.
+In people with Hajdu-Cheney syndrome, the fingers are more likely to be affected than the toes.
 Bone loss in the fingers can interfere with fine motor skills, such as picking up small objects.

-Bone abnormalities throughout the body are common in Hajdu-Cheney syndrome.
-Affected individuals develop osteoporosis, which causes the bones to be brittle and prone to fracture.
-Many affected individuals experience breakage (compression fractures) of the spinal bones (vertebrae).
-Some also develop abnormal curvature of the spine (scoliosis or kyphosis).
-Hajdu-Cheney syndrome also affects the shape and strength of the long bones in the arms and legs.
-The abnormalities associated with this condition lead to short stature.
+Additional bone abnormalities are common in people with Hajdu-Cheney syndrome.
+Affected individuals typically develop osteoporosis, which causes the bones to be brittle and prone to fracture.
+Many affected individuals experience a type of fracture called a compression fracture in the spinal bones (vertebrae).
+Some develop an abnormal curvature of the spine (scoliosis or kyphosis).
+Hajdu-Cheney syndrome can also affect the shape and strength of the long bones in the arms and legs.
+The bone abnormalities that are associated with this condition often lead to short stature.

-Other features of Hajdu-Cheney syndrome found in some affected individuals include joint abnormalities, particularly an unusually large range of joint movement (hypermobility); dental problems; hearing loss; a deep, gravelly voice; excess body hair; recurrent infections in childhood; heart defects; and kidney abnormalities such as the growth of multiple fluid-filled cysts (polycystic kidneys).
+Other features of Hajdu-Cheney syndrome can include joint abnormalities, particularly an unusually large range of joint movement (hypermobility); dental problems; hearing loss; and a deep, gravelly voice.
+Affected individuals may also have recurrent childhood infections, heart defects, and kidney abnormalities that include the growth of multiple fluid-filled cysts (polycystic kidneys).
 Some people with this condition have delayed development in childhood, but the delays are usually mild.

 Frequency

-Hajdu-Cheney syndrome is a rare disease; its prevalence is unknown.
+Although Hajdu-Cheney syndrome is a rare disease, its exact prevalence is unknown.
 Fewer than 100 affected individuals have been described in the medical literature.

 Causes

-Hajdu-Cheney syndrome is associated with mutations in the NOTCH2 gene.
-This gene provides instructions for making a receptor called Notch2.
-Receptor proteins have specific sites into which certain other proteins, called ligands, fit like keys into locks.
-When a ligand binds to the Notch2 receptor, it triggers signals that are important for the normal development and function of many different types of cells.
-Studies suggest that signaling through the Notch2 receptor is important for the early development of bones and later for bone remodeling, a normal process in which old bone is removed and new bone is created to replace it.
-Notch2 signaling also appears to be involved in the development of the heart, kidneys, teeth, and other parts of the body.
+Hajdu-Cheney syndrome is associated with variants (also called mutations) in the NOTCH2 gene.
+This gene provides instructions for making a receptor protein.
+Other proteins, called ligands, can fit into specific sites on receptor proteins, like a key into a lock.
+When a ligand binds to the NOTCH2 receptor protein, it triggers a signaling pathway called the NOTCH2 signaling pathway.
+NOTCH2 signaling is important for the early development of bones and for bone remodeling, a normal process in which old bone is removed and new bone is created to replace it.
+NOTCH2 signaling also appears to be involved in the development of the heart, kidneys, teeth, and other parts of the body.

-Mutations in a specific area near the end of the NOTCH2 gene are associated with Hajdu-Cheney syndrome.
-These mutations lead to a version of the Notch2 receptor that cannot be broken down normally.
-As a result, the receptor continues to be active even after signaling should stop.
-Researchers are unsure how excessive Notch2 signaling is related to the varied features of Hajdu-Cheney syndrome.
-They suspect that the skeletal features of the disorder, including acro-osteolysis, osteoporosis, and distinctive facial features, likely result from abnormal bone development and remodeling.
-Excess signaling through the overactive Notch2 receptor may increase the removal of old bone, reduce the formation of new bone, or both.
-It is less clear how the overactive receptor contributes to the other signs and symptoms of this condition.
+Variants in a specific area near the end of the NOTCH2 gene are associated with Hajdu-Cheney syndrome.
+These variants cause cells to produce a version of the NOTCH2 receptor protein that cannot be broken down normally.
+As a result, the protein accumulates, which leads to an increase in NOTCH2 signaling.
+It is unclear exactly how the buildup of NOTCH2 receptor proteins leads to the various features of Hajdu-Cheney syndrome.
+Researchers suspect that the skeletal features of the disorder, including acroosteolysis, osteoporosis, and the appearance of certain facial features, are a result of abnormal bone development and remodeling.

 Learn more about the gene associated with Hajdu-Cheney syndrome